Greg Blue

-Gregory B. Blue Jr. (born March 12, 1982) is an American college football coach and former player.
+Gregory B. Blue Jr. (born March 12, 1982) is an American college football coach and former player who is currently the defensive coordinator for Dalton High School in Dalton, Georgia.
 He played professionally as a defensive back in the National Football League (NFL).
 Blue played college football for the Georgia Bulldogs, earning consensus All-American honors in 2005.
 The Minnesota Vikings selected him in the fifth round of the 2006 NFL draft.

 Early life

 Blue was born in Atlanta.
 He attended Banneker High School in College Park, Georgia, graduating in the class of 2001.
 As a senior in 2000, he was named to The Atlanta Journal-Constitution Super Southern 100, Top 50 in Georgia, Class AAA All-State first-team, and Marvelous Metro 11 squad as a defensive back.
 He also received Georgia Sports Writers Association All-State and Super Prep All-Dixie Team accolades.
 He was named one of the top 25 safeties in the country by Student Sports Magazine.
 As a senior, he recorded 89 tackles, six forced fumbles, four interceptions, and 14 pass break-ups.
 He also had an 88-yard kickoff return for a touchdown and a 65-yard punt return for a score that year and helped his team to the 2000 Class AAA state playoffs with a 9–2 record.
 As a member of the basketball team, he was invited to play in the 2001 Georgia North-South All-Star Game.